marco-buttu/discos-deployment/doc/quickstart.rst

-If you have installed the four dependencies, as explained in section :ref:`dependencies`, then you are ready to download the `DISCOS deployment repository <https://github.com/discos/deployment.git>`_ and move on it:
+If you have installed the four dependencies, as explained in section :ref:`dependencies`, then you are ready to download the `DISCOS deployment repository <https://github.com/discos/deployment.git>`_ and install it:

 .. code-block:: shell

    $ git clone https://github.com/discos/deployment.git
    Cloning into 'deployment'...
    $ cd deployment
+   $ python setup.py install

+The last executed command will install three useful scripts that will become available as soon as you open a new terminal.
+The scripts are:

+- :file:`discos-deploy`: a script used to perform the deployment procedure
+- :file:`discos-vms`: a script used to manage DISCOS virtual machines
+- :file:`discos-login`: a simple script that performs SSH login to the specified virtual machine

 Provision the system
 ====================
-To provision the whole system you just have to execute the :file:`build` script.
+To provision the whole system you just have to execute the :file:`discos-deploy` command.
 That is all.
 For instance, the following command will create the ``manager`` virtual machine, and will install all dependencies and configuration files on it:

 .. code-block:: shell

-   $ ./build manager:development
+   $ discos-deploy manager:development

-In this case we give the :file:`build` script the ``manager:development`` argument.
-It means we want to deploy only the ``manager``, in the ``development`` environment.
+In this case we give the :file:`discos-deploy` script the ``manager:development`` argument.
+It means we want to deploy only the ``manager`` machine, in the ``development`` environment.
 We will see more about the environments in sections :ref:`deploy_development` and :ref:`deploy_production`.